dervism/carparkjs/README.md

 # CarParkJS

-Example JavaScript/Node project with classes and Jest-tests.
+Example Node project (JavaScript 2018) with classes and Jest-tests.

 Setup: